 8 of the Most Valuable Football Cards of the 1980s

 This list is, as usual, dominated by rookie cards with every single one being from a player’s rookie year.
-Another sign of the era is apparent when we see the list is heavily dominated by Topps which was one of the only sets available during the decade.
-While the list is mostly Topps, there are also a couple of cards from Score that make an appearance.
+Another sign of the era is apparent when we see the list is heavily dominated by Topps, one of the only sets available during the decade.
+While the list is mostly made up of that collection, there are also a couple of cards from Score that make an appearance.
+Enjoy!

 It’s no surprise that the 49ers quarterback who led them to 4 Super Bowl victories and was named Super Bowl MVP 3 times, makes this list.
 While Joe Montana is on the front of many cards, this is his ONLY rookie card.
 Something that plays a big role in the card’s value.